-The Right Honourable Lieutenant Colonel Vincent Massey, PC, CH, CC, CD, FRSC(Hon) was born in Toronto in 1887.
+The Right Honourable Lieutenant Colonel (Charles) Vincent Massey, PC, CH, CC, CD, FRSC(Hon) was born in Toronto in 1887.
 His ancestors originated in Knutsford, County Cheshire, England emigrating to Salem, Massachusetts, USA in the late 1620’s.
 After several moves the family made a final one from New York State to Upper Canada in 1800, settling in Toronto.
 He attended St. Andrew’s College where he was the first Cadet Commanding Officer of the newly formed #142 Highland Cadet Corps in 1906.

 For two years he taught history at the University of Toronto where he was an instructor officer for the school’s Canadian Officer Training Corps, before serving as secretary of the government’s cabinet war committee from 1915 to 1918 during which time he had been promoted to Lieutenant Colonel.
 After World War I he ran his family’s Massey-Harris farm implement company until 1925.

 He died in London, England, on December 30, 1967 and is buried in Saint Mark’s Anglican Church Cemetery Port Hope, Northumberland County, Ontario.